Camp Moremi: Our full report

 - Security measures

 - Guests are escorted to their chalets after dark as dangerous wildlife is known to wander through the camp.
-'Fog horns' are provided in the tents, to summon help in case of emergency.
+“Fog horns” are provided in the chalets, to summon help in case of emergency.

-There is a three-strand electric fence around the back of the camp.
-This is designed purely to keep the elephants out of the camp, as they can be destructive to the trees as well as dangerous. - Fire safety
+There is a three-strand electric fence around the camp at a height of about six feet.
+This is designed to keep elephants out of the camp, as they can be destructive to the trees as well as dangerous. - Fire safety

-- Each tented chalet has a fire extinguisher.
+- Each tented chalet has a fire extinguisher and a smoke detector.
+Hoses are also strategically places around the camp.

 Activities